OpenVPN/openvpn/doc/man-sections/protocol-options.rst

   This list is restricted to be 127 chars long after conversion to OpenVPN ciphers.

+  This option was called ``ncp-ciphers`` in OpenVPN 2.4 but has been renamed to ``data-ciphers`` in OpenVPN 2.5 to more accurately reflect its meaning.

 --ncp-disable
   Disable "Negotiable Crypto Parameters".
 This completely disables cipher